am975eng/Convergent-Divergent-Nozzle-Simulator/README.md

 ## Basic Usage
 ### User Inputs
 * All user inputs are assumed in SI units.
 Changing any option recalculates values instantly.
+Options not applicable to nozzle type will be **greyed out**.

 * **Air, CO2, N2, and Xenon** are available as propellants for analysis.